-Although he looks stiff and formal in photographs, our nation’s 23rd president, Benjamin Harrison, had a definite soft spot — his grandchildren.
+Our nation’s 23rd president, Benjamin Harrison, had at least one soft spot — his grandchildren.

 In fact, some of these kids moved into the White House along with their parents, Russell Benjamin Harrison and Mary Scott McKee.